KevinChuaKw/basic-of-data-base/readme.md

 You should be seeing "Atlas atlas-fi1sr9-shard-0 [primary]" when you are connected to the database.

 To get the connection string, you will need to go under 'database' then under 'database deployments' and then 'connect' and 'shell' - the connection string will be there
+An alternate way to get this is going to go to 'database' and under 'database deplyments' and look for 'drivers'.
+The connection string is there

+mongodb+srv://root:<password>@testing-database-for-ke.m639ryv.mongodb.net/?retryWrites=true&w=majority

 To exit the database key in "control+c" in the terminal